 Sensory processing difficulties could also make a child put things, objects, or clothing items in their mouths.
 Some children have a higher need for oral movement, and therefore their sensory systems encourage behaviors that meet this need.

-In fact, in children who are diagnosed with sensory processing disorders or autism, the habit of chewing and sucking is highly prevalent.
+In fact, in children who are diagnosed with sensory processing disorders or

 Experiencing Sensory Overload